wazo-platform/wazo-platform.org/content/ecosystem.md

 Wazo Platform is used by Open Source projects and commercial products.
-If you want to be added to the list bellow, do not hesitate to create a [Pull Request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) on [Github](https://github.com/wazo-platform/wazo-platform.org) or to [reach out to us](/#contact).
+If you want to be added to the list below, do not hesitate to create a [Pull Request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) on [Github](https://github.com/wazo-platform/wazo-platform.org) or to [reach out to us](/#contact).